ampproject/amphtml/extensions/amp-inline-gallery/amp-inline-gallery.md

 ### Include thumbnails

 The `amp-inline-gallery` component can display thumbnail preview in addition to, or instead of, the pagination indicators.
-By default, not thumbnails are shown in the gallery.
+By default, no thumbnails are shown in the gallery.
 Keep in mind the following best practices when using thumbnails:

 - Avoid using both pagination indicators and thumbnails with less than eight slides.
 The indicator dots are redundant in smaller galleries.
 - When using both pagination indicators and thumbnails, inset the pagination indicators to overlap the slides.
 View the code sample below to see an example.